Zahra Lari

-Zahra Lari (born March 3, 1995), is an Emirati figure skater.
+Zahra Lari (born March 3, 1995) is an Emirati figure skater.
 She is the first figure skater from the United Arab Emirates and the Middle East to compete internationally.
 Lari is a five-time Emirati National Champion.

 Along with her rigorous training, Zahra graduated from Abu Dhabi University majoring in Environmental Health and Safety.
 She is the Co-Founder and CEO of Emirates Skating Club, which is the first established figure skating club in the country.
 She is a dedicated activist for the health and well-being of the UAE society and women in general.
 Zahra is registered and certified in the UAE National Records for her achievements in serving the Society and the State.

 Personal life

 Zahra Lari is from Abu Dhabi, UAE where she resides with her parents and two brothers.
-Her father is from Iran.
+Her father is from the United Arab Emirates.
 Zahra was inspired to try figure skating at the age of 12, after watching the Disney film Ice Princess, and was able to begin skating lessons shortly after.
 She graduated from Abu Dhabi University, where she studied environmental health and safety, though she holds the title of CEO and Co-founder of Emirates Skating Club in Abu Dhabi.
 In 2017, she was included in a Nike, Inc. ad featuring Muslim women athletes.

 Lari is also the first figure skater to compete internationally in a hijab.
 She hopes to serve as an inspiration and light to other young women.

+Lari got married in 2020.
+She has one daughter.